Admission Requirements and Prerequisites

 Students applying to the DPT Program should have the requisite skills and demonstrated potential to navigate the academic rigors of an accelerated and hybrid model of DPT education.
 Students should be mature adult learners with the ability, initiative, and flexibility to learn and work independently and collectively in online, onsite, and clinical environments.
 Additionally, students should have a reasonable level of technology literacy prior to the start of classes.
 These demonstrable attributes prepare students for the demands of a challenging blended-learning curriculum and a dynamic profession.

-An interview process is required for final admission and will be offered only to the most qualified individuals.
-In order to be considered for admission to the Doctor of Physical Therapy Program at South College, the following admission and prerequisite courses must be met:
+In order to be considered for admission to the Doctor of Physical Therapy Program at South College, the following criteria must be met:

 1. Complete a baccalaureate degree from a regionally accredited institution prior to classes beginning.
 Admission may be granted pending completion of the degree.

-2. Complete required prerequisite courses with a minimum cumulative grade point average (GPA) and science GPA of 3.00 on a 4.00 scale.
+2. Complete all required prerequisite courses with a minimum cumulative grade point average (GPA) and prerequisite course GPA of 3.00 or greater on a 4.00 scale.